 The Role of Cytosine in DNA

 Cytosine (C) is a pyrimidine base found in DNA and RNA.
-Its structure features a heterocyclic aromatic ring with an amino group and a keto group.
+Because of that, its structure features a heterocyclic aromatic ring with an amino group and a keto group.
 Cytosine plays a vital role in various biological processes due to its ability to form stable base pairs with guanine.

 Function in DNA Replication